 1. Is the seller a manufacturer or a trader?
 A manufacturer has more to lose if their quality is poor.
 A trader can quickly change names (like happened in my case after reporting her)

-2. Does the seller deal in all manner of goods or do they specialise?
-Please look for the one who specialises as they are less likely to make mistakes or sell poor quality.
-They are more likely to have learnt their systems better (mistakes etc)
+2. Does the seller deal in all manner of goods or do they specialize?
+Please look for the one who specializes as they are less likely to make mistakes or sell poor quality.
+They are more likely to have learned their systems better (mistakes etc)

 3. If buying from a trader, please please research.
 Look at how many traders are selling the same item and look at the difference in price.
 Regardless of the sweet talk from the trader with the lowest price, you must think through.
 Is the difference big and why?

 4. Look for the manufacturer of the item and look at the difference between his and the trader's price.
 The manufacturer will probably have much lower prices and very high MOQ (minimum order quantities) but you still need to keep your wits around you.